pypa/packaging.python.org/source/guides/using-testpypi.rst

     [testpypi]
     repository: https://test.pypi.org/legacy/
     username: your testpypi username
-    password: your testpypi password

 ..
-Warning:: This stores your password in plaintext.
-It's recommended to set
-    narrow permissions on this file.
+Warning:: Do not store passwords in the pypirc file.
+    Storing passwords in plain text is never a good idea.

 You can then tell :ref:`twine` to upload to TestPyPI by specifying the ``--repository`` flag: